REFEDS/eduperson/eduperson-202001.md

 the source takes the form of a SAML V2.0 entityID, which is an absolute URI.
-The name of the intended audience also takes the form of an absolute URI, and may refer to a single service provider or a collection of service providers (for which SAML V2.0 uses the term \"Affiliation\", not to be confused with the ordinary eduPerson use of the term).
+The name of the intended audience also takes the form of an absolute URI, and may refer to a single service provider or a collection of service providers (for which SAML V2.0 uses the term "Affiliation", not to be confused with the ordinary eduPerson use of the term).

 Per the SAML format definition, the identifier portion MUST NOT exceed